The ultimate overview of micro actuators

 Reading time: 8 min

 A distinction needs to be made between the actuating mechanism and the motor that drives the actuator.
 For instance, a ball screw actuator can contain a brushed DC motor, a brushless DC motor or even a stepper motor.
-For this reason we start with a quick overview of the different motors that you will find in an actuator.
+For this reason we start with a quick overview of the different motors that you will find in micro actuators.
 This is a simplified motor overview as there are many subtypes of each principle.
-The focus of this overview is on the actuators more than on the motor types but it will give you a rough idea of main categories.
+The focus of this overview is on the actuators more than on the motor types but it will give you a rough idea of main categories of small linear actuators.

 A servo motor is not really a motor principle.
 It is basically any DC or AC motor that has an integrated position feedback system.
 By feeding the position information back to a controller, a closed-loop control system can be created.
 This allows for exact positioning of the motor with high precision.
 The precision is dependent on the resolution of the position sensor and the motor.
 A servo motor can rotate to a specific position but can also take small steps with a high repeatability.